ChrisS2015/GettingAndCleaningData/README.md

 ./UCI HAR Dataset/activity_labels.txt provides the label which describes each activity

  The main task for the script is to select the columns specified from the test and training results files and combine them as a single data table.
-Whilst doing this it will also lookup the subject fo each set of results and the description for the relevant activity and include those in the combined data table.
+Whilst doing this it will also lookup the subject for each set of results and the description for the relevant activity and include those in the combined data table.

  Once the data is in a single data table it needs to be tidied up before creating the final output file.